Base Classes#

 Parameters:

-• w (scalar or array-like, optional) – Optional weights.
+• weight (scalar or array-like, optional) – Optional weight.
 If scalar or array, attempt to broadcast to x0.shape

 • axis (int) – Axis to reduce along.